radius-project/docs/docs/content/guides/author-apps/containers/overview/index.md

 An image can be specified for your container workload to pull and run.
 Refer to the [container reference docs]({{< ref container-schema >}}) for more information on image requirements.

 If you want to pull the container image from a private container register, you need to allow access from your Kubernetes cluster.
 Follow the documentation to [configure private container registries access]({{< ref "guides/operations/kubernetes/supported-clusters#configure-container-registry-access" >}}).

-### ImagePullPolicy

-If the user specifies a policy, that will be applied to the underlying container.
-If this field is not specified, Radius uses the runtime-defined default behavior.
-For example, the default Kubernetes behavior for the pull policy is [Kubernetes image pull policy](https://kubernetes.io/docs/concepts/containers/images/#required-image-pull).

 ### Ports